UbiquityDotNET/Llvm.Libs/ReadMe.md

     finish["All Build jobs complete"]
 ```
 ##### handles source package
-The generation of the handle types from the source exposes complexity and dependency of this effort
+The generation of the handle types from the source exposes complexity and dependency of this
-and that of the larger Ubiquity.NET.Llvm effort, whicht depends on this library.
-Originallly the idea
+effort and that of the larger Ubiquity.NET.Llvm effort, which depends on this library.
+Originally,
-was to reduce the build of the LLVM libraries themselves (they were published as a zip file and
+the idea was to reduce the build of the LLVM libraries themselves (they were published as a zip
-included symbols AND the header files) But, that approach has proven difficult to maintain and a
+file and included symbols AND the header files) But, that approach has proven difficult to
-MAJOR hinderance to x-plat.
-Thus, a rework was done to build the runtime dynamic library in this
+maintain and a MAJOR hindrance to x-plat.
+Thus, a rework was done to build the runtime dynamic
-repo.
-Though that still leaves the header generation and the bindings generator in a weird place.
+library in this repo.
+Though that still leaves the header generation and the bindings generator
-Since the Nuget plackage now only includes the final library for a runtime the bindings generator
+in a weird place.
+Since the NuGet package now only includes the final library for a runtime the
-isn't usable anywhere else and thus the "handle" generation must occur where the LLVM headers are
+bindings generator isn't usable anywhere else and thus the "handle" generation must occur where
-available.
-But, the generated source has dependencies on other base types/helpers in the interop
+the LLVM headers are available.
+But, the generated source has dependencies on other base
-library...
+types/helpers in the interop library...

 Thus, the usefulness of this project as a distinct repo is coming into question.
 [Currently the
-bindings generator just builds a NUGET package with the source assuming use ONLY in the interop
+bindings generator just builds a NuGet package with the source assuming use ONLY in the interop
 library, but unifying the repositories, could eliminate that and make a number of inner loop
 development scenarios simpler.
 Though, automated build times would dramatically increase as they
 would need to re-build ALL of the LLVM source code for every such build...]
 (Ah the wonders of
-tradeoffs in engineering never cease... :nerd_face:)
+trade-offs in engineering never cease... :nerd_face:)

 #### Open issues for a truly x-plat build
-1) The Library itself builds with VCXPROJ and msbuild
+1) The Library itself builds with VCXPROJ and MSBuild
     1. While the LLVM libraries are built with CMAKE + Ninja, the final library is currently built
        via a VCXPROJ.
 This will need to change to support a proper CMAKE build for the final
        library so it is used all up.